Raquel Willis: Writing

 Willis' writings have appeared in publications including The Huffington Post, BuzzFeed, and Autostraddle.
 She also hosted The BGD Podcast with Raquel Willis.

 Willis' memoir, The Risk It Takes To Bloom, was published in November 2023 by St. Martin's.
+Willis named Maya Angelou, Toni Morrison, Janet Mock, The Lady Chablis, bell hooks, Patricia Hill Collins, Barbara Smith, Julia Serano, and Susan Stryker as some of her influences.

+In 2025, Willis contributed "All Power to the People" to the anthology Both/And: Essays by Trans and Gender-Nonconforming Writers of Color.
+The collection was edited by Denne Michele Norris with Electric Literature, and it became a finalist for the 2026 Lambda Literary Award for Transgender Nonfiction.